Spider-Man: Into the Spider-Verse: Industry response and legacy

 The film's success influenced other projects using a mixed 2D and CGI animation style.
-The animation techniques created for Into the Spider-Verse were notably reused for The Mitchells vs. the Machines (2021), another Sony Pictures Animation film that Lord and Miller co-produced, and similarly influenced the animation style for DreamWorks Animation's The Bad Guys and Puss in Boots: The Last Wish (both 2022).
+The animation techniques created for Into the Spider-Verse were notably reused for The Mitchells vs. the Machines (2021), another Sony Pictures Animation film that Lord and Miller co-produced, and similarly influenced the animation style for DreamWorks Animation's The Bad Guys franchise (2022–present) and Puss in Boots: The Last Wish (2022).
 Directors Adil El Arbi and Bilall Fallah said Spider-Verse inspired them to create the hand-drawn style of visual effects for the live-action MCU series Ms. Marvel (2022).
 Mitchells co-director Jeff Rowe also cited the film as a major influence for his directorial debut Teenage Mutant Ninja Turtles: Mutant Mayhem (2023), claiming that it "showed that a movie can look like the concept artwork and can be critically and financially successful.
 That opened a lot of doors and I think we tried to take that football and run with it on Mitchells,' and then on Turtles.'"
 The film was similarly cited as an inspiration for the animation of the Marvel/Disney series Moon Girl and Devil Dinosaur and Netflix Special Entergalactic (2022).

 During a special lecture at Takarazuka University, anime director Yoshiyuki Tomino commented on the film's Best Animated Feature win at the Academy Awards:

 "At first glance, it looks like a live-action film, and it's very experimental in various places.
 For American filmgoers, it may be their first time watching an animated film that isn't expressly for kids.
 I won't appraise the film's quality, but on a technical level, I can see how much hard work the staff put into it."
 He also expressed a belief that the anime industry should strive to surpass Into the Spider-Verse and other high-profile American animated features.

 Director Kemp Powers, who would later co-direct the sequel Spider-Man: Across the Spider-Verse (2023), watched an early cut of the movie with the crew of Pixar's Soul (2020) and said that despite Pixar being "a tough crowd" when judging animation, they were quickly impressed and agreed that the movie would revolutionize the medium.

 Kambole Campbell of the BBC praised it, and called it and its sequel Across the Spider-Verse "the greatest comic book movies ever made", IndieWire listed it as the 4th greatest animated films of the 21st century, and Collider named it one of the 10 essential animated movies, praising it for redefining the standards of modern animation.